microsoft/DirectXShaderCompiler/CONTRIBUTING.md

 When such a change is made, the release note should be included as part of that change.
 This is done in the docs/ReleaseNotes.md file.

 If the change is meant for a named release, it should be added to that named release's section of the release notes file.
 As the change is merged to the appropriate release branches, the release notes will come along with it.

 If a change is meant for the next upcoming release, it should be added to the "Upcoming Release" section.
 When the next upcoming release is named, the title will be updated and the release note will be included in the appropriate release.

 When writing release note list entries:

 - Keep the description to a single sentence.
-- Links to PRs are not recommended.
+- Links to specific PRs shouldn't be included.
-- Markdown links to bugs are fine if the issue is too complicated to completely explain in a single sentence.
+- Markdown links to bugs are encouraged if the issue is too complicated to completely explain in a single sentence.
 - Remember to update release notes as the nature of the change alters or is removed.

 ### Testing Pull Requests

-For a pull request to be merged, it will have to pass the automated set of regression tests run for each.
-Additional regression testing may be required for some changes depending on the area of the changes.
-The commiter is expected to recognize the need for and perform any additional testing prior to merging.

-In addition to existing tests, bug fixes and new features require additional testing be included in the pull requests that implement them.
+All changes that make functional or behavioral changes to the compiler whether by fixing bugs or adding features must include additional testing in the implementing pull request.
+Changes that do not change behavior may still be required to add testing if the change impacts areas with limited test coverage to verify that the change doesn't alter previously untested, but important behavior.
 For bug fixes, at least one added test should fail in the absence of your non-test code changes.
 Tests should include reasonable permutations of the target fix/change.
 Include baseline changes with your change as needed.

+Submitting a pull request kicks off an automated set of regression tests that verify the change introduces no unwanted changes in behavior.
+For a pull request to be mergeable in GitHub, it will have to pass this regression test suite.
+Changes made to DXC for the benefit of external projects should be verified using that project's testing protocols to avoid churn.

 For cases where any of the above testing requirements are not possible, please specify why in the pull request.

 ### Merging Pull Requests

-Pull requests should be a child commit of a reasonably recent commit in the main branch
+Pull requests should be a child commit of a reasonably recent commit in the main branch.
+A pull request's commits should be squashed on merging except in very special circumstances usually involving release branches.

-Ensure that the title and description are fully up to date before merging The title and description feed the final git commit message, and we want to ensure high quality commit messages in the repository history.
+Ensure that the title and description are fully up to date before merging.
+The title and description feed the final git commit message, and we want to ensure high quality commit messages in the repository history.